Fornaxian/pixeldrain_web/res/include/md/filesystem.md

 ## Filesystem API

-There is a public filesystem REST API, but it is not documented currently.
-The best reference for how to use the API would be the TypeScript client which the website uses as well.
+The filesystem has a public REST API, it's documented on the [API documentation page](/api#filesystem-methods).
+Another good reference for how to use the API is the TypeScript client which the website uses as well.
 That can be found [on GitHub](https://github.com/Fornaxian/pixeldrain_web/blob/master/svelte/src/filesystem/FilesystemAPI.ts).